ScytedTV-Studios/API/reference/ScytedTV API/authorization.md

 ## 1. Bearer Authentication (Recommended)

 The preferred method for authenticating requests is by including a Bearer token in the `Authorization` header of your HTTP request.
-Here's an example:

 ```html HTTP
 Authorization: Bearer <your_token>